aspose-pdf/Aspose.PDF-Documentation/php-java/advanced-operations/working-with-forms/acroforms/create-form/_index.md

 ## Add Tooltip to Form

 The Document class provides a collection named Form which manages form fields in a PDF document.
 To add a tooltip to a form field, use the Field class AlternateName.
-Adobe Acrobat uses the ‘alternate name’ as a field tooltip.
+Adobe Acrobat uses the ‘alternate name' as a field tooltip.

 The code snippets that follow show how to add a tooltip to a form field with PHP.